moorepants/dissertation/_sources/physicalparameters.txt

 allow for the calculation of the center of mass location in the global reference frame.

+.. todo:: svg files do not show up in the latex output

 .. _figAngles:

 .. figure:: figures/physicalparameters/angles.svg